fsereno/portfolio/app/app_awsDotNetCoreShoppingCart/Readme.md

-# ASP.NET Core Shopping List API.
+# ASP.NET Core Shopping Basket API.
 A Serverless Application with React Interface

 With this application I have built a simple shopping basket, each item consisting only of a primitive string value.